ak0592/thesne/README.md

 ### Using GPU
 You can select your gpu device as `os.environ["CUDA_VISIBLE_DEVICES"]`.
-This code automatically run on cpu without you need to rewrite if you can't use gpu, but it is recommended to use gpu in terms of calculation time
+This code automatically run on cpu without you need to rewrite if you can't use gpu, but it is recommended to use gpu in terms of calculation time.

+### mnist
+Nothing has been rewritten this time, so if you want to run this code, you need to rewrite it yourself.